 |Home | MyESC | Site Index|

 What is the difference between a social issue and a social problem?
 Who decides that an issue is a social problem?
-This course will use a sociological perspective to explore a number of contemporary American problems in education, the family, health care, and criminal justice as well as issues of inequalities and deviance (including substance abuse, prostitution, and pornography).
+This course uses a sociological perspective to explore a number of contemporary American problems in education, the family, health care, and criminal justice as well as issues of inequalities and deviance.

 This course fully meets the General Education requirement in Social Sciences.

 This online course is offered through Online Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science